KirovAir/TwilightBoxart/README.md

 Only cover images are written, into the boxart folder.
 Nothing else on the card is touched.

-## Supported systems
+## 🕹️ Supported systems

 Games are identified by what they **contain**, not what they are called.
 Rename a rom to `aaaa.gba` and it still gets the right cover.
-Matching runs down a ladder, cheapest evidence first.

 <details>
 <summary><b>All 27 systems, and how each one is matched</b></summary>